Skip to content

 Sources and methodology

-• Manufacturer specifications and firmware release notes for passthrough resolution, HDR, VRR, and capture format support.
+• Elgato and AVerMedia product specifications and firmware release notes for interfaces, passthrough resolution, HDR, VRR, capture formats, and software support.